git-pull/tao-of-tmux/manuscript/09-status-bar.md

     > "[#S] "
     $ tmux show-options -g status-right | cut -d' ' -f2-
     > " "#{=21:pane_title}" %H:%M %d-%b-%y"

+Then, add the options to your [configuration](#config).

+To be sure your configuration fully works, you can start it in a different server via `tmux -Lrandom`, verify the settings, and close it.
+This is helpful to make sure your config file isn't missing any styling info.

 ## Toggling status line